cpraveen/fem/dg1d/README.md

 # 1-D DG code for scalar conservation laws

 Solves linear advection and Burger's equation.
+The basis functions are Legendre polynomials and quadrature is performed using Gauss-Legendre points.
 To get help, type
 ```
 python dg.py -h
 ```